 Now we’ll take a look at some of the cons of Proton VPN:

-Here was a Proton VPN server in Los Angeles: 90 Mbps
+Here are the results for a Proton VPN server in Los Angeles: 90 Mbps

-This is not a great start to speed tests with Proton VPN.
-We should definitely be above 100 Mbps or more when using the WireGuard protocol with nearby servers.
+This is not a great start to the testing.
+We should definitely be above 100 Mbps at least when using WireGuard with nearby servers.